 The steering is light but precise, and means the SEAT’s front end feels pointy.
-Quick direction changes are easy thanks to great body control and is stable during stopping tests.
+Quick direction changes are easy thanks to great body control, and the car is stable during stopping tests.

 To show off the Cupra's immense performance, SEAT set a new Nurburgring front-wheel drive lap record of 7 minutes 58 seconds (although Renault has since stolen it back with the Megane RS 275 Trophy-R).
 That car was fitted with a Sub 8 pack, which is now available to customers.
 It adds bigger Brembo brakes, semi-slick Michelin tyres, lightweight 19-inch wheels and chunkier side sills.
 For customers that plan on attending track days regularly, the Sub 8 pack is a must.

 MPG, CO2 and running costs